MagnetonBora/scala-for-the-impatient/chapter01/README.md

 ```

-3. Are the res variables val or var?
+3.Are the res variables val or var?
 val

-4. Scala lets you multiply a string with a number—try out "crazy" * 3 in the REPL.
+4.Scala lets you multiply a string with a number—try out "crazy" * 3 in the REPL.
 What does this operation do?
 Where can you find it in Scaladoc?
 ``` scala
 scala> "crazy" * 3
 res4: String = crazycrazycrazy
 ```

-5. What does 10 max 2 mean?
+5.What does 10 max 2 mean?
 In which class is the max method defined?
 选取10和2中较大的那一个
 max定义在Int中

-6. Using BigInt, compute 2^1024.
+6.Using BigInt, compute 2^1024.
 ``` scala
 scala> val two = BigInt.apply(2)
 two: scala.math.BigInt = 2